Takashiidobe/notes/src/books/game-programming-patterns/game-loop.md

 `MS_PER_UPDATE` is now the granularity we use to update the game.
 The shorter this step is, the more processing time it takes to catch up to real time.
-We\'ll want to make this pretty short to make the game look better to the player.
+We'll want to make this pretty short to make the game look better to the player.
 This also frees up a lot of CPU time by removing rendering from the update loop.

 ## Design Decisions

-At a high level, this is all that\'s in a game loop.
-That being said, there\'s more to it:
+At a high level, this is all that's in a game loop.
+That being said, there's more to it:

 ### Do you own the game loop, or does the platform?

-- Use the platform\'s event loop
+- Use the platform's event loop

-  - It\'s simple
+  - It's simple
   - It plays nice with the platform
   - You lose control over timing

-- Use a game engine\'s loop
+- Use a game engine's loop

-  - You don\'t have to write it
+  - You don't have to write it
-  - You don\'t get full control
+  - You don't get full control

 - Write it yourself